MaximevdHeijden/GA-RFB-electrode/README.md

 4.	**inputDictTEMPO_FH23:** This script is suitable for tomographic extracted networks and runs the algorithm for the TEMPO chemistry (the xyz coordinates in the provided extracted networks are different than for the cubic networks, affecting the boundary conditions).

 **GA_to_VTK_and_properties_Windows:**
-This script converts the networks generated and saved in ‘GA_main’ to VTK files which can be visualized in [Paraview](https://www.paraview.org/).
+This script converts the networks generated and saved in ‘GA_main’ to VTK files which can be visualized in [Paraview](https://www.paraview.org/) (more information can be found in the following [BLOG](https://maximevdheijden.github.io/2023/12/15/VisualizationParaview/)).
 Moreover, the polarization plot will be obtained for a specified number of applied potentials, which can also be obtained using a network-in-series approach to mimic a larger electrode size.

 **Network_properties_Windows:**
 This script computes the pore size distribution of a network generated and saved in ‘GA_main’.